HaoZhang615/Realtime-Synthetic-Call-Center-Agents/README.md

 - **Azure Key Vault**: Secure storage for sensitive configuration like API keys
 - **Azure Trusted Services**: Storage account configured to allow trusted Azure services (like AI Search) access

-### Benefits
-- **Flexible Security**: Choose between standard deployment or Zero Trust architecture based on requirements
-- **Enhanced Security** (Zero Trust): Backend data and services isolated from public internet when enabled
-- **Compliance Ready**: Zero Trust option supports enterprise compliance requirements
-- **Zero-Trust Architecture**: Services authenticate using managed identities instead of connection strings
-- **AI Search Compatibility**: AI Services account maintains necessary access for AI Search operations
-- **Scalable**: VNet integration (when enabled) allows for future expansion with additional subnets and security controls

 ## How to get it work

 - [Deploy the application](#how-to-deploy)
-- Access the backend FastAPI admin interface at the backend URL from the output of `azd up`.
+1. Access the backend FastAPI admin interface at the backend URL from the output of `azd up`.
-- Use the FastAPI endpoints to:
-    - Ingest and manage documents for the internal knowledge base
-    - Synthesize demo data in Azure Cosmos DB (Customer, Product, Purchases tables)
-- Access the React frontend at the frontend URL from the output of `azd up`.
+2. Access the React frontend at the frontend URL from the output of `azd up` process
+3. In the "Admin Portal" page:
+-     Use the "Upload" tab in the admin interface to upload documents (PDF, DOCX, TXT) to populate the internal knowledge base
+-     Use the "Files" tab in the admin interface to verify the documents have been indexed and delete any unwanted files
+-     Use the "Synthetic Data" tab in the admin interface to create synthetic customers, products, purchases histories and customer conversations
+-     Use the "Dashboard" tab in the admin interface to overview on the setup status and synthetic customer conversations by topic, product and agents.
+4. In the "Voice Chat" page:
-- Choose one of the customer names to log in
+-     Choose one of the (synthesized) customer names to log in
+-     Select the voice you want to use
-- Click on the microphone button or press 'P' to start voice interaction
+-     Click on the microphone button to start voice interaction
 -     Speak to interact with the AI assistant

 ## 🚀 Local Development